Omid-Jafari/mini-basic-smooth-scroll-project/README.md

 # smooth-scroll
-This has to buttons which smoothly put you up.
+This has tow buttons which smoothly put you up.